MacLemon/CongressChecklist/README.md

 ### Servers
 Check that _all_ your server services are using proper TLS.
-See [bettercrypto.org][15] for help on how to properly configure your servers.
+See [bettercrypto.org][15] or other sources you trust for help on how to properly configure your servers.
 (Mail, Web, VPN, SSH, etc.)

 ### VPN tunnel